“An easement is the right to use real property owned by another person for a specific and limited use.”

 A landlocked property in Arizona may be able to file a “private condemnation” lawsuit, where the landlocked owner can ask a court for just enough of the neighboring property to build and maintain a roadway in order to access the property.
 The landlocked owner must prove that there is no sufficient alternative access to the property.
 As in public condemnation, private condemnation requires compensation to the owner of the property being taken.

-Understanding real estate law can be very confusing, in particular easements on shared water wells.
-If you have questions about your real estate then contact the Dunaway Law Group at 480-702-1610 or by sending us a message HERE.
+Understanding real estate law can be very confusing, if you have questions then contact the Dunaway Law Group at 480-702-1610 or by sending us a message HERE.